 Marnie Colborne - Youth Representative

 Marnie has been dedicated to serving others throughout her life as demonstrated by her commitment to nonprofit organizations and volunteer work.
-She is a volunteer coach of Special Olympics in Edmonton in both Zumba and rhythmic gymnastics, helping develop skills of individuals with physical and mental developmental delays, celebrating their diversity and uniqueness.
-Starting as a grade nine student, Marnie began fundraising with other students in her after school Legacy Program in affiliation with a charitable society, the Uganda Partnership, to generate enough money to purchase land for widow groups to live on in Benyeshi, Uganda.
+Starting as a grade nine student, Marnie began fundraising with other students in her after school Legacy Program in affiliation with a nonprofit charitable society, the Uganda Partnership, to generate enough money to purchase land for widow groups to live on in Benyeshi, Uganda.
 The land helped as a means of safety for these women and their children and to help the women generate a sustainable lifestyle.
-Currently, Marnie is working closely with a few others to turn the Uganda Partnership into a Non-Governmental Organization with the goal of building a health clinic as well as a mobile health clinic in the community.
+Currently, Marnie is working closely with a few others to fundraise to build a health clinic, as well as a mobile health clinic, in the community.
+Marnie hopes to volunteer time in the future and utilize her nursing skills in Uganda.
 Marnie’s service and volunteer work has been widely recognized resulting in her receiving a variety of leadership scholarships throughout her university degree.

 2017 Youth Assembly - Power Differentials